hidayat365/yii2-inventory-app/migrations/scripts/README.md

 # Sample Data

-These are scripts to create table structures, triggers, and some sample data.
+This folder contains scripts to create table structures, triggers, and some sample data. as per November 3th, 2020 there is only scripts for MySQL database available.
+Hopefully, next I can provide scripts for other database(s).

 The order of execution should be
 - tables.sql